 Hello student leaders!
 As you all may know, our Earth happens to just be at the sweet spot in our solar system to support life.
 We are fortunate enough to enjoy the biodiversity the Earth brings because of this.
 However, our biodiversity is rapidly declining as you are reading this due to things like extinction, climate change, hunting, habitat loss, and more.
 All of these issues are driven by human activity.
 Humans have caused this, and humans can fix this, but we only have so much time to do so.
-As student leaders we must get involved as much as possible because this is the world that we will spend the rest of our lives on.
+As student leaders, we must get involved as much as possible because this is the world that which we will spend the rest of our lives.
 This is the world that our children will live in.
 The following ideas are only some things that we can do.

 Instagram: @md.stuco Twitter: @MDStuCo

 Happy New Year MASC!
 Many people often use this time of year as motivation to get fit and reduce their waistline, but we should also keep in mind the environment.
 Let’s start off the new year with environmentally conscience resolutions.
 One thing to keep in mind is waste.
 Most people produce 4.4 ounces of waste per day which adds up in the long run!

 Here are some minor adjustments that you can add to your daily routine to reduce your “waste-line”:

 These are only some ideas to get you started on reducing your “waste-line” and helping out the environment!
 Feel free to try anything else in the new year to get you started on a more environmentally friendly path!